 Ohio State University - Main Campus is one of the best schools in the United States for Food Science Technology.
 In addition to its bachelor's programs, Ohio State University - Main Campus offers graduate degrees in Food Science Tech.
 Positioned in Columbus, Ohio, this university is best suited for students who flourish in an urban atmosphere.

 Ranked #1 in Ohio for value for the money, we would have expected this university's excellent academic programs to come with a higher price tag.
-General psychology is the most popular major at Ohio State University - Main Campus.
+Trying to avoid as much student debt as possible? this school and its $20,176 yearly net price may be a great match for you.
 Get a better idea of what student life at Ohio State is really like by watching a few campus videos.